MileHacker Logo

 Entry to Canada

 Passport: Most visitors need a valid passport.
-It must remain valid for your entire stay.
+It must remain valid for the whole of your stay.
 Some airlines recommend at least six months of validity beyond your intended departure date.
 Electronic Travel Authorization (eTA): Citizens of visa-exempt countries (excluding U.S. Citizens) have a need for an eTA for air travel to Canada.
 Obtain this online before your departure.
 The eTA links electronically to your passport.
 U.S. Citizens are exempt from the eTA when entering Canada by land or sea, but require a valid passport.

 Travel Documents